JeyYirmeyahu/SQL-Movie-Rating-Database/README.md

-# Movie Rating Database Management System
+# 🎬Movie Rating Database Management System
+A relational database project for managing movie ratings using MySQL.
-### Overview
+### 📌 Project Overview
-This project demonstrates how to design, build, and query a structured movie rating database using SQL.
+This project focuses on designing and implementing a relational database system to manage movie ratings.
+The system demonstrates key database concepts such as schema design, data insertion, and complex querying using MySQL.
 Core records managed by the database include:
 •	Movies available in the system
 •	Registered users who rate movies
 •	Movie ratings provided by users
+The goal is to transform raw movie rating data into a structured relational database that allows efficient storage, retrieval, and analysis of user rating behavior and movie popularity.
 ## Database Structure
 The database maintains three core tables:
 ### Movies